 Along with distractions, remote work locations can throw a wrench in your work plans.
-Make sure you have backup batteries and hard drives to save off-line work in case of power outages or spotty Wi-Fi.
-Most mobile phones can become wireless hotspots as well, so look into how that may help you in a pinch and how your cellular plan charges for data usage.
+Make sure you have backup batteries and hard drives to save offline work in case of power outages or spotty Wi-Fi.
+Most cell phones can become wireless hotspots as well, so look into how that may help you in a pinch and how your cellular plan charges for data usage.

 Understand your employment.